ypriverol/github-paper/REVIEWS.md

 Github large file support is not free, generally speaking.

-> R/ We added a new sentence to the introduction highlighting this concern.
+> R/ We added a supplementary Note tp the manuscript to explain what is LSF file system, how to used and we highlighted the concern about the charge if the users exceed certain quotes.

 In the conclusions, the (substantial) learning curve of git is mentioned.
 Perhaps some pointers to open lessons should be made